EA3BIL/DMRStation-release/README.md

 ## md380-emu

-For now there is no support for Ammbe server so using the emulator is the only option.
+For now there is no support for AMBE server so using the emulator is the only option.

 You can get the emulator from source code from this repository: